Lightroom CC 2015.10 and Lightroom 6.10

-Adobe has released the standalone Lightroom 6.10 and Lightroom CC 2015.10 (available as part of Adobe’s Creative Cloud) with a number of bug fixes and additional camera and lens support.
-The professional photo cataloging and editing applications resolve an issue with the Auto Import menu item, return the presets listed under Color Presets, and fixes some bugs related to Tone Curve (including incorrect movement when using a Wacom stylus and a freeze).
-It also adds support for the Canon EOS M6, Canon EOS Digital Rebel T7i, Canon EOS 77D, and Pentax KP cameras, plus over 20 lenses. ($9.99 monthly subscription or $149 for the standalone app, free update, release notes, 10.8+ for Lightroom CC 2015.9 and 10.9+ for standalone Lightroom 6.9)
+Adobe has released the standalone Lightroom 6.10 and Lightroom CC 2015.10 (available as part of Adobe’s Creative Cloud) with bug fixes and support for additional cameras and lenses.
+The professional photo cataloging and editing applications resolve an issue with the Auto Import menu item, bring back the presets listed under Color Presets, and fix bugs related to Tone Curve (including incorrect movement when using a Wacom stylus).
+The updates also gain support for the Canon EOS M6, Canon EOS Digital Rebel T7i, Canon EOS 77D, and Pentax KP cameras, plus over 20 lenses. ($9.99 monthly subscription or $149 for the standalone app, free update, release notes, 10.8+ for Lightroom CC 2015.10 and 10.9+ for standalone Lightroom 6.10)

 Thoughtful, detailed coverage of the Mac, iPhone, and iPad, plus the TidBITS Content Network for Apple consultants.